Mpox

 How It Spreads

-The spread of monkeypox happens primarily through close contact between people, including through sexual relations and skin-to-skin contact.
+The spread of mpox happens primarily through close contact between people, including through sexual relations and skin-to-skin contact.
 It also can be spread by respiratory droplets exchanged in face-to-face contact, including kissing.
 The virus also spreads through indirect contact (including towels and toiletries) that have been used by an infected person.

 If You Have Symptoms